Configuring cluster link aggregation

 Note: If you select No, the CLAG is not configured.

-- You must manually refresh the CLAG settings in the other SDX appliances.
+- Manually refresh the CLAG settings in the other SDX appliances.

 6. To change the MTU settings in the CLAGs dialog box, do the following: